krishna4257/data_collection/README.md

-# Data Collection Project
+# WeatherETL

 ## Overview

-The **Data Collection Project** is designed to automate the process of fetching weather data from a public API [OpenWeatherMap](https://openweathermap.org/) and storing it in a PostgreSQL database hosted on [Neon.tech](https://neon.tech/).
+The **WeatherETL** is designed to automate the process of fetching weather data from a public API [OpenWeatherMap](https://openweathermap.org/) and storing it in a PostgreSQL database hosted on [Neon.tech](https://neon.tech/).
 This setup ensures that up-to-date weather information is collected and stored daily for analysis and application development purposes.

 ## Features